Rayadillo

 Rayadillo is a blue-and-white striped cotton or flannel material that was used to make the military uniforms worn by Spanish colonial soldiers from the later 19th century until the early 20th century.
-It was commonly worn by soldiers posted in overseas Spanish tropical colonies, Spanish Morocco and Spanish Guinea, before being adopted as a summer uniform by units stationed in Spain itself.
+It was commonly worn by soldiers posted in overseas Spanish tropical colonies, Spanish Morocco and Spanish Guinea, before being adopted as a summer uniform by units stationed in Spain itself and as a gala uniform in the Philippines.

 Use

 Introduced in 1850 as uniforme de campania for Spanish infantry garrisoning the enclave of Melilla on the coast of Morocco, rayadillo was both more serviceable and less conspicuous for hot weather wear than the blue serge coats and red trousers worn in Spain itself.
 It became popular after being worn during the Spanish–American War, and was later adopted by the Philippine Army.
 It also served as the summer uniform of the regular army in Spain until replaced by khaki drill in 1914.

 Appearance

 The term rayadillo is Spanish, which translates to "striped material".
 In the mid-19th century, this material was referred to as being of hilo listado azul, or "blue striped thread".
 It was known as dril azul rayado or "blue striped drill" by the end of the century.
 Early examples of the fabric seemed to have had light blue stripes which were widely separated, while surviving examples of uniform jackets and trousers from the 1890s have thinner stripes of a darker blue, known during that period as mil rayas – literally, "a thousand stripes".
 Seen from a distance, rayadillo looked either very light blue or blue-gray.
 The garments were known to some British commentators as "pyjamas", due to a fancied resemblance to striped sleeping garments.